 The Fellowship Committee plans and implements activities and events in order to strengthen our relationships with others and with God.
 Events include retreats, family game nights, hymn sings, international dinners, and much more.
 The Fellowship Committee also supports many events sponsored by other committees.

-- Our Annual Church Retreat Weekend, October 18 -20 – Eddy Farm, Sparrowbush, NY
+- Our Annual Church Retreat Weekend, Koinonia, Hyland Lake, NY – October 15-17

 - St. Luke’s Annual Holiday Boutique & Rummage Sale will be returning this year!
 Stay tuned for the date.

 St. Luke’s 150th Church Anniversary Committee